-(4) The program encompasses 120 ECTS credit points, of which 30 are given for the Master's thesis and 90 for the other subject-relevant coursework.
-In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required.
+(4) The program encompasses 120 ECTS credit points, of which 30 are given for the Master's thesis module and 90 for the other subject-relevant coursework.
+In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required; this will be set out in the exam regulations or in the module handbook.
+For the Master's degree, 300 ECTS credit points are required - including the student's preceding studies up to his/her first professional degree.

-(5) The prescribed minimum duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
-All coursework and assessed work in these exam regulations can be carried out ahead of the time set by these exam regulations, if the student has the necessary prerequisites and there is sufficient capacity.
-In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, continuing in and consolodating the same subject or taking a multidisciplinary approach, the overall regular duration of study is set at a maximum of five years.
+(5) The regular duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
+All coursework and assessed work in these exam regulations can be carried out ahead of the appointed time, if the student meets the necessary prerequisites and there is sufficient capacity.
+In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, the overall regular duration of study is set at a maximum of five years.

 (6) The Special Provisions may require students to carry out a practical excercise serving the aims of the course.
+A period of study abroad may be provided for in the Special Provisions of these exam regulations.